 It’s also important to note that it’s you stop training, you just stop, you’re not doing anything, maybe you have a rest week, maybe you get injured, whatever it is, your heart will actually get smaller and come back down to normal size.
 So, it isn’t necessarily an irreversible state.
 It is a trained state, so that you can adapt to the work that you’re doing as an athlete.

 The short and sweet version of this answer is if your heart rate is below 60, it probably isn’t a big deal.
 If you’re experiencing any kind of weird symptoms, dizziness, lightheadedness, fainting, obviously, go see your doctor.
-Those are normal things.
+Those aren’t normal things.
 I say that a lot on this channel because there are a lot of things where you need to go see your doctor, but most of the stuff, you’re probably fine.

 If your heart rate is actually very, very low as well in terms of below 40, that might also be something that you want to see your doctor about.
 If you have the opportunity to get an echocardiogram, do it.
 There are tons of runners in by tons, I mean, a very small minority, but it still feels like a lot that die from unknown heart-related issues each year.